How to Use the Paris Metro

 • Line 6: from Charles de Gaulle-Étoile you can access the Champs-Élysées and the Arc de Triomphe.
 The Trocadéro stop offers one of the most iconic views of the Eiffel Tower.
 It also reaches the Montparnasse Tower and the catacombs of Paris.

-• Line 1: connects key tourist spots such as the Champs-Élysées, the Arc de Triomphe, Concorde, Tuileries and the Louvre.
+• Line 1: connects key tourist attractions such as the Champs-Élysées, the Arc de Triomphe, Concorde, Tuileries and the Louvre.
 Its route goes as far as the Île de la Cité, where Notre Dame Cathedral and the Conciergerie are located.

 Make a note of these stations to reach your destinations more easily